cotes2020/chirpy-starter/_posts/2020-05-13-what-is-chocolatey.md

 layout: post
 published: true
 title: What is Chocolatey?
-subtitle: Want to save time?
+description: Want to save time?
 Do yourself a favor and install Chocolatey!
 date: '2020-05-13'
+categories: [How-to, Software, Windows]
 image:
    'https://cdn.statically.io/gh/AzimsTech/compress/master/azimstech.github.io/fpdfcRV.png'
-tags:
+tags: [chocolatey cheat sheet]
-  - How-to
-  - Software
-  - Windows
 ---

 **Chocolatey** is command line package manager for Windows just like Google Play Store in your phone but it does not come with graphical user interface.
 However, there's optional user interface available for those who needed.

 ## Why Chocolatey is useful.